shadez95/vuecentric-checker/README.md

 # vuecentric-checker
 vuecentric-checker ensures VueCentric updater service is running for a list of Windows computers.

+## Installation

+Use git to clone the repo and then run `go build` inside the project folder.
+This will build a portable binary.
+If you have a go environment setup, just run `go install` inside the project directory.

+## Usage

 The program has one requirement: `-computerList`.
 Set `-computerList` to a list of computer names in a file.

 Example: